p33kab00/jar-scan/README.md

 # jar-scan

-jar-scan is a tiny open source scripts that automates the process of finding Java classes and artifacts in JAR archives.
+jar-scan is a tiny open source script that automates the process of finding Java classes and artifacts in JAR archives.

 **The jar-scan project is sponsored by [CGI](https://www.cgi.com/en).**